History of Finland: 16th century

-In 1521 the Kalmar Union collapsed and Gustav Vasa became the King of Sweden.
+In 1521, the Kalmar Union collapsed and Gustav Vasa became the King of Sweden.
 During his rule, the Swedish church was reformed.
 The state administration underwent extensive reforms and development too, giving it a much stronger grip on the life of local communities—and ability to collect higher taxes.
 Following the policies of the Reformation, in 1551 Mikael Agricola, bishop of Turku, published his translation of the New Testament into the Finnish language.

-In 1550 Helsinki was founded by Gustav Vasa under the name of Helsingfors, but remained little more than a fishing village for more than two centuries.
+In 1550, Helsinki was founded by Gustav Vasa under the name Helsingfors, but remained little more than a fishing village for more than two centuries.
+His second second son Johan became the duke of Finland in the early 1560s.

 King Gustav Vasa died in 1560 and his crown was passed to his three sons in separate turns.
 King Erik XIV started an era of expansion when the Swedish crown took the city of Tallinn in Estonia under its protection in 1561.
 This action contributed to the early stages of the Livonian War which was a warlike era which lasted for 160 years.
 In the first phase, Sweden fought for the lordship of Estonia and Latvia against Denmark, Poland and Russia.
 The common people of Finland suffered because of drafts, high taxes, and abuse by military personnel.
 This resulted in the Cudgel War of 1596–1597, a desperate peasant rebellion, which was suppressed brutally and bloodily.
 A peace treaty (the Treaty of Teusina) with Russia in 1595 moved the border of Finland further to the east and north, very roughly where the modern border lies.

 An important part of the 16th-century history of Finland was growth of the area settled by the farming population.
 The crown encouraged farmers from the province of Savonia to settle the vast wilderness regions in Middle Finland.
 This often forced the original Sami population to leave.
 Some of the wilderness settled was traditional hunting and fishing territory of Karelian hunters.
 During the 1580s, this resulted in a bloody guerrilla warfare between the Finnish settlers and Karelians in some regions, especially in Ostrobothnia.

 17th century

-In 1611–1632 Sweden was ruled by King Gustavus Adolphus, whose military reforms transformed the Swedish army from a peasant militia into an efficient fighting machine, possibly the best in Europe.
-The conquest of Livonia was now completed, and some territories were taken from internally divided Russia in the Treaty of Stolbova.
+From 1611 to 1632, Sweden was ruled by King Gustavus Adolphus, whose military reforms transformed the Swedish army from a peasant militia into an efficient fighting machine, possibly the best in Europe.
+The conquest of Livonia was now completed, and some territories were taken from internally divided Russia in the Treaty of Stolbovo.
 In 1630, the Swedish (and Finnish) armies marched into Central Europe, as Sweden had decided to take part in the great struggle between Protestant and Catholic forces in Germany, known as the Thirty Years' War.
 The Finnish light cavalry was known as the Hakkapeliitat.
+Gustavus Adolphus also created the office of governor-general for Finland as part of his restructuring of the administration of the Swedish realm.

 After the Peace of Westphalia in 1648, the Swedish Empire was one of the most powerful countries in Europe.
 During the war, several important reforms had been made in Finland: